0xshinobii/so101-rt-control/README.md

 they are on.

-The current runners request `SCHED_FIFO` and `mlockall` and drive the loop at 200 Hz.
-The hardware tracking campaign below predates that integration — it measures tracking, not real-time execution.
+The current runners request `SCHED_FIFO` and `mlockall` and drive the loop at 200 Hz, including `hardware_run`.

 The sim-to-real gap is the substance of the project.
-Online payload RLS recovers **102.4% of the empty-model-to-perfect-model computed-torque RMS gap in simulation**.
+Online payload RLS closes the empty-model-to-perfect-model computed-torque RMS gap in simulation (measured **102.4%**: RLS RMS `0.002545` vs known-mass `0.002840`; the overshoot is leftover friction deadband, not a better model).
 On hardware the same estimator returns **0.8 g of a 90 g payload and 9.4 g of a 180 g one** (799 updates) and tracks like the empty model.
 The failure comes from coupled measurement and actuator-model mismatches that controller-gain tuning alone does not fix.
 The hardware path is therefore a different estimator: identify the mass statically from motor current at rest, calibrate the instrument, freeze it, then track.
 Applying that correction inside the controller cuts the elbow's steady-state offset by **78–83%** and the arm RMS excluding wrist-roll by **49–55%** versus the same static ID without calibration.

 ---

 ## Contents